Web Analytics Made Easy - Statcounter

 Our guide shared how Raphael’s relationship with his models and the way he depicted them with such warmth made his work stand out in the Renaissance.
 We were completely absorbed, staring at the delicate details in the folds of the clothing and the loving gaze between mother and child.

-Our verdict about the Uffizi Gallery tour
+Our take on the Uffizi Gallery tour

 • It was the perfect way to get a feel for the Uffizi’s highlights — even if you’re not an art history buff.